equinor/gordo/docs/general/endpoints.rst

 For example, the :class:`gordo_components.model.anomaly.diff.DiffBasedAnomalyDetector` will return the following:

-- ``tag-anomaly``:
+- ``tag-anomaly-scaled`` & ``tag-anomaly-unscaled``:
-    - Anomaly per feature/tag calculated from the expected tag input (y) and the model's output for those tags (yhat)
+    - Anomaly per feature/tag calculated from the expected tag input (y) and the model's output for those tags (yhat), using scaled and unscaled values.
-- ``total-anomaly``:
+- ``total-anomaly-scaled`` & ``total-anomaly-unscaled``:
-    - This is the total anomaly for the given point as calculated by the model.
+    - This is the total anomaly for the given point as calculated by the model, using scaled and unscaled values.

 Sample response: